stripe-ctf/stripe-ctf-2.0/levels/7/README.md

 # WaffleCopter

-WaffleCopter delivers hot waffles fresh off the iron straight to your location using quad-rotor GPS-enabled helicopters.
-The service is currently being tested in private beta in select locations.
+WaffleCopter is a new service delivering locally-sourced organic waffles hot off of vintage waffle irons straight to your location using quad-rotor GPS-enabled helicopters.
+The service is modeled after [TacoCopter](http://tacocopter.com), an innovative and highly successful early contender in the airborne food delivery industry.
+WaffleCopter is currently being tested in private beta in select locations.

 Your goal is to order one of the decadent Liège waffles, offered only to the first premium subscribers of the service.